michaelkolesidis/emoji-minesweeper/DOCS.md

 ### Mines

 - Random mine allocation on load
-- Ensure that the first click is never on a mine
+- Ensure that the first click is never on a mine by moving the mine randomly to another square if the first click is on a mine

 ### Flagging